zapta/arm/pro-mini/README.md

 <br>
 ### Automatic Build/Download Using LPCXpresso
 This section explains how to setup LPCXpresso to automate the process of building your project and downloading the generated .bin file to your ARM PRO MINI board via the USB/ISP bootloader (rather copying the .bin file manually as explained eariler).
-This is done by setting up the provided *arm_pro_mini_lib/tools/copy_bin_to_usb_isp.sh* script (**TODO**: add a similar batch file for Windows) as an external LPCXpresso tool .
+This is done by setting up the provided *arm_pro_mini_lib/tools/copy_bin_to_usb_isp.sh* script as an external LPCXpresso tool.

+**TODO**: add a similar batch file for Windows.
+The existing script was tested on Mac OSX and should work also on Linux.

 1. In LPCXpresson, open *Run | External Tools | External Tools Configuration ...*.
 2. Add a new launch configuration.